Killy85/MachineLearningExercises/README.md

 This repo is the synthesis of all the exercices asked during the Machine Learning course I followed at Ynov in 2019.

-The lesson was given by Jeff Abrahamson, whom gave us the basics needed to understand properly the base mechanism of Machine Learning
+The lesson was given by Jeff Abrahamson @JeffAbrahamson, whom gave us the basics needed to understand properly the base mechanism of Machine Learning

 To execute the examples, ensure you have installed Python3.6 and all the libraries listed in `requirements.txt`